Musical Interpretation (parts 1 & 2)

 It’s a game of Twister, only to music. 🙁

 Ask yourself the following questions: Are you any wiser as to where the beat is at, or were you stomping behind someone else, copying them ?
 Has the class or workshop taught you about the orchestral style ?
 Probably not.
 Has it informed you about why this orchestra was important or any history about that orchestra or in fact the primary singers of that orchestra ?
-It may, but the topic is so wide and vast that it quite literally hurts your head to consider all the permutations that it’s impossible to put it all into one 1.5 hr session or into a weekend workshop. (note: This is what Tango Topics has broken out into the Tango Del Dia section of the process so that you can learn this stuff independently, and learn why it’s important to the process.
-You can see the ‘lite’ version of it here).
+It may, but the topic is so wide and vast that it quite literally hurts your head to consider all the permutations that it’s impossible to put it all into one 1.5 hr session or into a weekend workshop. (note: This is what Tango Topics has broken out into the Tango Del Dia section of the process so that you can learn this stuff independently, and learn why it’s important to the process.).
 Has it taught you what you’re supposed to be listening for, and more importantly why ?
 And beyond that has it taught you how to do that ?
 More than likely it’s taught you a figure, but that figure only applies to that specific piece of music, and types like it.
 And further, the figure only applies in bits and pieces, or sections of the music.
 So what are you supposed to do with the rest of the time ?
 Walk ?
 Ha!
 At the same time said workshop has most certainly thrown this word around “Phrase”, but do you have any idea, more so now, than you did 45 minutes ago what a ‘phrase’ is and how it applies everywhere else ?
 Are you any clearer on the idea of ‘Musicality’ than you were 45 minutes ago ?
 Probably not.
 But what you have done is spent the better portion of an hour or so, learning a figure that you’ll probably never use, and very little time on the ‘musical’ part that you absolutely need to learn.

 This comprises most people’s experience of a ‘musicality’ class.
 It’s not all of them, nor is this to disparage anyone’s work on this topic.
 This section is here to point out the disparity of the problem, and why teaching and learning this stuff takes time, patience, and lots of practice!
 And more importantly why you do actually have to study with someone for a long while to get this stuff.
 It’s not going to happen in 5 minutes, or 5 weeks, or 5 sessions, or 5 months.
 Get that thought right out of your head.
 That’s a fallacy!